 Camilla Figueroa is Dharma Yoga’s co-director and the founder of Dharma Yoga Therapy.
 Earning a Master’s Degree in Clinical Social Work in 1999, Camilla began integrating the somatic aspects of yoga and meditation as a therapist with survivors of trauma in Austin’s Safe Place.
 Her experiences as a first-generation American, mother, Peace Corps volunteer, and somatic therapist deeply infuse her yoga classes with the empowering and healing aspects of Buddhist meditation, neuroscience, and yoga asana.
-She has been practicing yoga for twenty years, teaching for a decade, and holds over a thousand hours of certification in Dharma Yoga, Thai Massage, and Yoga Therapy.
-Find out more about Camilla’s unique blend of yoga and somatic therapy at: www.dharmayogatherapy.com.
+She has been practicing yoga for twenty-two years, teaching for thirteen, and holds over a thousand hours of certification in Dharma Yoga, Thai Massage, and Yoga Therapy.
+Find out more at: www.dharmayogatherapy.com.

 Shawn Kent has a Masters degree in Counseling, is a registered massage therapist, and is a certified Dharma Yoga instructor.
 Shawn works as a director for Community Yoga and as a counselor at Austin Child Guidance Center where he runs mind-body therapy groups for adolescents in juvenile detention.
 He also works part time as a massage therapist, specializing in Thai Yoga massage therapy.
 Shawn brings a gentle, practical, and therapeutic approach to the healing art of yoga.